JustinBifeld/Clikcy-Crates/README.md

 # Clikcy-Crates
 Click the crates as they appear on screen to earn points!
 Don't let any fall or the game ends.
+To open the game in Unity first clone the repository.
+Then go into Unity hub and open the main folder containing all the files.
+The game should then open in Unity and you can press the Unity play button to play the game!
 Created in Unity using C#